 - Demonstrated capacity to build relationships with individuals from diverse backgrounds

-- Experience assisting low-income clients and pro bono volunteers preferred, but not required
+- Experience assisting clients living in poverty or volunteers preferred, but not required

-- Embraces technology, including leading-edge case management systems
+- Aptitude with technology, including a comprehensive case management system

 Recruit and retain volunteer attorneys in private practice to fulfill VIP’s mission:

-- Actively strengthen partnerships with key stakeholders, including law firms, and participate in volunteer recognition efforts and events.
+- Actively strengthen partnerships with existing volunteer attorneys, and participate in volunteer recognition efforts and events.

 Lead and support other efforts to further VIP’s mission and strategic goals:

-- Help implement VIP’s strategic plan, including primary responsibility for designated task(s).
+- Help implement VIP’s strategic plan, including by assuming primary responsibility for designated task(s).

 - Develop and strengthen sources of “in-kind” case support services for volunteers, including interpreters and translators for language access